Quaran-Team/server-Amazin/README.md

 If you get an error command not found MVN you will need to download and install it locally which can be done here: https://maven.apache.org/download.cgi

-To see the raw Json (like in the pictures) while the server is running visit "http://localhost:8080/api/v1/items" or "http://localhost:8080/api/v1/totalstars/"
+To see the raw Json while the server is running visit "http://localhost:8080/api/v1/items" or "http://localhost:8080/api/v1/totalstars/"